Quasi-Objective Eddy Visualization from Sparse Drifter Data: Methods

 first introduced in \cite{Sawford1999}.
 The term $ \mathbf{\dot{x}}_{\mathrm{eddy}}(t_i) $ denotes the eddy velocity and $ \mathbf{e}_z = (0,0,1)^T $.
 In \cite{Griffa2008}, the eddy velocity $ \mathbf{\dot{x}}_{\mathrm{eddy}}(t_i) $ was obtained by removing the background large scale flow $ \mathbf{u}_{\mathrm{avg}} $ from the velocity $ \mathbf{\dot{x}}(t_i) $ of the drifters:

 However, recent work points out that removing the background mean current $ \mathbf{u}_{\mathrm{avg}} $ results in misidentification of looper segments \cite{Lumpkin2016}.
-Hence, we assume that the drifter velocity is dominated be the eddy fluctuating component rather than the large scale background flow:
+Hence, we assume that the drifter velocity is dominated by the eddy fluctuating component rather than the large scale background flow:

 The Lagrangian spin $ \mathrm{\Omega} $ quantifies the rotation of the velocity vector and is physically related to the vorticity.
-Evaluating eq. (\ref{eq: LagrangianSpin}) along a Lagrangian particle trajectory provides an overall measure of rotation within a time series over the time-interval $ [t_0, t_N] $.
+Evaluating eq. (\ref{eq: LagrangianSpin}) along a Lagrangian particle trajectory provides an overall measure of rotation within a time series over the time interval $ [t_0, t_N] $.
 Looping segments of a trajectory are characterized as intervals between zero crossings of $ \Omega $.
 The duration of each segment of sustained positive or negative $ \mathrm{\Omega} $ is referred to as the persistence.
 For each segment, we define the period $ P $ as

 where |$ \Omega^{*} $| is the absolute value of the median of $ \Omega $ over the segment.
 The time-series of the Lagrangian spin parameter is smoothed using a 3-day median filter in order to suppress noisy observations, as suggested by \cite{Lumpkin2016}.
 Looping segments are defined as trajectory intervals where the persistence exceeds the ad-hoc chosen threshold value of $ 2P $, as proposed in \cite{Lumpkin2016}.
-Hence, the looping trajectory segments inherently depend on the choice of the minimum looping period.
+Decreasing this parameter might reveal additional looping segments, but may also lead to false positives in the identification of loopers.
+Hence, the identified loopers inherently depend on the choice of the minimum looping period.